ayankashyap/signlanguage-motion-transfer/README.md

 :-------------------------:|:-------------------------:
 ![](./docs/rendergif.gif)  |  ![](./docs/cropall2.gif)

-This tool allows you to enter any video of a person speaking in sign language, and applies the motion to a 3d mesh
+This tool prototype allows you to enter any video of a person speaking in sign language, and applies the motion to a 3d mesh

 ## Steps to use this tool:
 1. Clone this repository: